Pages with tag Plug-in Hybrid

 - What happens to a Chevy Volt when it runs out of electricity AND gasoline?: What happens if you run out of gasoline while driving a Chevy Volt?
 In a 'regular' gasoline car, running out of gasoline means you're stuck by the side of the road.
 While driving a battery-electric vehicle, run out of electricity and you're just as stuck.
 Plug-in hybrids, like the Volt, let you keep going if you run out of either gasoline or electricity.
 When electricity runs low, it automatically turns on the gas engine to recharge the pack.
 What happens, in the Volt, if you run out of both?

-- What is the difference between a Plug-in Hybrid and an All-Electric battery-electric vehicle?: There are two kinds of plug-in electric vehicles, the plug-in hybrid and the all-electric or battery-electric vehicle.
+- What is the difference between Plug-in Hybrid, Hybrid, or All-Electric battery-electric vehicles?: There are two kinds of plug-in electric vehicles, the plug-in hybrid and the all-electric or battery-electric vehicle.
+Regular hybrid vehicles, while having electric components in the drive train, are not plug-in electric vehicles.
 The difference between them is primarily in how far you are willing to go to divorce yourself from gasoline.
 The plug-in hybrid (or PHEV) still relies on gasoline, and uses gasoline to implement long range driving, while the all-electric vehicle uses no gasoline, and therefore relies on fast charging for long range.